mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

 A prime example of this irrelevancy for the information taught is Solow's Growth Model.
 The Model was ground breaking in 1987 but explains just about nothing in regards to the real world.
 Solow recieved the nobel prize in 1987 for his work but I doubt much changed with the invention of his model.
 The model, which takes in three variables: TFP, Capital, and Labor, doesn't even include things like debt.
 Incase you didn't know: TFP is just the progress of technology (A higher TFP means more advanced technology).
 The model is essentially a basic line you would have learned in grade school.
 Yet Solow won the Nobel Prize in Economics for this.
 Why he won I'm not sure; just about nothing can be gleaned from his model.
 The only information that can be gleaned would be useful to a nation that existed well before the industrial revolution.
 The model is genuinely so worthless that I actually thought the model was invented 200 years ago.
 I only found out it was made in 1987 when I wrote this paragraph.
 However, this model is the furthest academic economics has to understanding economics.
 This is extremely bleak.

 My background is not from economics; I have a degree in computer science with minors in data science and economics.
 I have dipped my toes in academic economics but by no means have I swam in the pool.
 To be honest I'm not sure I respect academic economics enough to even sit on the side of the pool with my feet in.
 I don't even respect academics in regards to computer science which I firmly believe is way too focus on the minute and not on relevant information.
-Of course this is a critique of all of academics and a critique I believe that this is especially true for economics.
+Of course this is a critique of all of academics, and a critique I believe is especially true for economics.

 The first economics course 90% of college kids take in college is microeconomics.
 We can very clearly see how distraught academics is just from how microeconomics is usually taught.
 Microeconomics mainly focuses on a single part of economics: markets.
 The majority of the semester is spent dissecting the market.
 Especially memorizing equations about markets: how to find the equilibrium, the surplus or shortage, the elasticity of demand, etc etc. This is essentially useless information in the real world and even worse is absolutely useless information in broader economics.
 The only part of this information that is useful is understanding what elasticity of demand means.
 It is important to understand some Demand is elastic while other Demand isn't, but to memorize how to find elasticity is a waste of just about everyones time.
 The same can be said of shortages and surpluses; luckily finding the values for those is realatively easy.